Therapeutic Plasma Exchange: Hope for dementia: Hope for dementia, Alzheimer’s, memory loss, and autoimmune disease

 - Immune thrombocytopenia (low platelet count)

-But any condition with an autoimmune, degenerative, or neurologic component has the potential to improve with Regenerative Plasma Exchange.
+But any condition with an autoimmune, degenerative, or neurologic component has the potential to improve with Therapeutic Plasma Exchange.

-What Is a Regenerative Plasma Exchange Treatment Like?
+What Is a Therapeutic Plasma Exchange Treatment Like?

 The plasma exchange process at MaxWell Clinic is specifically designed to be as safe and comfortable as possible.